MonocleCam/MonocleArduino/README.md

 ### Basic 2-Axis Joystick PTZ Controller

 This project implements a small 2-axis joystick controller with an Arduino MKR1000 to provide virtually the same features as the Deluxe version of this project but with a more compact form factor and without a direct means of zoom control.
-The project does support zoom, but you have to access it via the menu system first.
-(Note: you cannot perform the zoom and tilt functions simultaneously).
+The project does support zoom, but is accessed via the menu system.
+(Note: zoom and tilt functions cannot operate simultaneously as they can with the Deluxe controller).
 This project implements a tiny OLED module (128x32 pixels) to serve as a user interface for menu navigation.

 #### Source Code
 * [Monocle_PTZController_Basic_MKR1000](examples/Monocle_PTZController_Basic_MKR1000)